LukeAngove/MyRPG/README.md

 2. Gameplay should be a fun, thought provoking optimisation problem with many facets
 3. All players should be able to be engaged as much as possible
 4. A session should be 2-3 hours
+5. GMing should be about story telling, not generating tedius content

 ## Primary Goals
  - Simple in game mechanics (1,4)